Proverbs 14:30 A heart at peace gives life to the body, but envy rots the bones.

 In short, to summarize all of this, we as crossdressers envy “the feminine,” anything and everything related to feminine beauty.
 We want what females have, things that do not properly belong to us.
 When we crossdress, it is almost like stealing because of our covetous desires.
 We wear things that aren’t fitting for the men we truly are.
 We wear clothing that is not intended for us.
 For some other good posts that touch on crossdressing and envy, read these two posts by my friend Ikthys – Closeness and Perks.

-The understanding of heterosexual cross dressing, we shall argue, must also encompass the study of how identity and gender identity are formed, how arousal and pleasure are generated, how sexual scripts are learned and rehearsed, and how intense envy and fear of women may contribute to becoming a transvestite.
+• The understanding of heterosexual cross dressing, we shall argue, must also encompass the study of how identity and gender identity are formed, how arousal and pleasure are generated, how sexual scripts are learned and rehearsed, and how intense envy and fear of women may contribute to becoming a transvestite.

-Much greater dependency is both tolerated and encouraged in girls than in boys.
+• Much greater dependency is both tolerated and encouraged in girls than in boys.
 The process of growing up as a boy may be very stressful and demanding.
 Some boys appear to deal with this by developing very strong envy of girls who are seen as having it much easier, and as being more attractive and loveable.
 Envious feelings and subsequent identification with girls are frequently cited by transvestites as a reason for their initial experimentation with the wearing of women’s clothing, usually those of the mother or an older sister.
 For the boy who comes to believe that girls have it better and are more attractive and who therefore feels intense envy of girls, it may be a short step to actually try on clothing or makeup and thereby be a temporary “girl.”
 Betelheim (1962) has written of the “wounds” suffered by men who develop fear and envy of the femaleness of women.

-Clearly crossdressers have envy.
+Clearly crossdressers have intense envy.
 And envy is sinful.
 I realize that the Bible stating that crossdressing is sinful is not enough for most crossdressers.
 That makes sense to me.
 If you are not a Christian, why care at all about what the Bible says?
 And even if you are a Christian, it’s hard to look at Deuteronomy 22:5 and obey it when there is no explanation of why crossdressing is sinful.
-But if we stop and think of reasons why it would be sinful, for example how it is related to envy, then we have a stronger case for believing that crossdressing is sinful.
+But if we stop and think of reasons why it would be sinful, for example how it is related to envy and coveting, then we have a stronger case for believing that crossdressing is sinful.

-And if you are struggling with gender dysphoria and are coveting being an actual woman, I’m sorry for the pain you are going through.
-It hurts terribly, I know.
-But I have to tell you the truth.
-You will never be able to obtain that which you covet.
-You will never truly be a woman even if you take hormones or undergo invasive surgeries.
-It is impossible for you to have the experience of normal biological real women.
 Let me tell you about one young man I counseled for years who struggled with gender dysphoria.
 It seemed like there was little I could do to help him or get him to listen me.
 He intended to pursue living as a woman.
 Amazingly, he turned from that path.
 What convinced him?
 It was reading what transsexuals online had to say.
 He realized that most of them were really unhappy and that their clothing, new names, and surgeries did not take away their gender dysphoria or unhappiness.
 He realized such a path would not help him to be happy either.
 If we want to be happy, we need to give up envying and stop craving for what we don’t have.
-Instead we need to enjoy who we are, accept the body that we have, and accept what God has given to us.
-We need to focus on what we do have and the good things that are in our lives.
+Instead we need to learn to appreciate the life we have and accept the body that we were given.
+We need to focus on the good assets, skills, traits, opportunities, and relationships that God has placed in our lives.

 Discover more from Healing from Crossdressing